 The editor provides a variety of ways to select a different color—for example, you can click the current color and use tools to choose a new color.

 The color editor was fine.
 But Maria and I wanted a more personalized color for our map.
 Using the eyedropper tool from SnagIt Editor (most image editing apps have something similar), we identified a blue hexadecimal (hex) value from her recent birthday party invitation.
-We can be fancy like that.

 We used the hex code to change the water color in the map.